-If you’re after crowds of people taking selfies, this is the walk you need to do!
-Actually, it wasn’t too busy on the very hot, 40-degree day I picked to visit the Figure Eight Pools (or Figure 8 Pools).
+The Figure Eight Pool (or Figure 8 Pool) is the bushwalk to do if you’re after crowds of people taking selfies!
+Although, it wasn’t too busy on the very hot, 40-degree day I picked to visit the Figure Eight Pool.
 It was a weekday, which would have helped.
-There were about ten people around the pools, but a local I spoke to on the nearby beach said on some days there could be hundreds of people visiting.
+There were about ten people around the pool, but a local I spoke to on the nearby beach said on some days there could be hundreds of people visiting.
 There are over 14,000 photos on Instagram alone that have been taken at the pools, which have become a “social media sensation“!
+If you can, visit during the week, or pick a time when low tide is early in the morning.

-I’ve walked past the Figure Eight Pools many times: the Otford to Bundeena coastal walk is one of my favourite summer walks.
-But I’ve never taken the time to make the short detour around the rocky headland to see this attraction, so today I’m taking the most direct route to the pools.
+I’ve walked past the Figure Eight Pool many times: the Royal National Park Coast Walk from Otford to Bundeena is one of my favourite summer walks.
+But I’ve never taken the time to make the short detour around the rocky headland to see this attraction, so today I’m taking the most direct route to the pool.
 The return trip from the Garrawarra Farm car park is about 6.5km, mostly on good tracks.
 It’s well sign-posted, as it heads down the Burgh Ridge towards the coast.

 After about a kilometre, Burning Palms Beach can be seen below.